rabanti-github/PicoXLSX/README.md

 * Added an option for sanitizing of worksheet names
 * Replaced specific exception classes with general exceptions (e.g. StyleException, FormatException or WorksheetException)
 * Added functions to retrieve stored data and the current cell address
+* Added functions to split and freeze worksheets as panes
+* Added properties to hide worksheets and workbooks
 * Many internal optimizations and additional documentation

 ## Requirements